angarsky/diveintopython/learn/classes/dunder_magic_methods.md

 ### Python Generator Class

 You can create an iterator using the generator class in Python.
-The generator class is a type of Python object that is used to create iterable objects using the `yield` statement.
+The generator class is a type of object that is used to create iterable objects using the `yield` statement.

 ```python
 class MyGenerator: